 Who can I contact if I require assistance with my application?

-Please contact the Prospective Student Centre.
+Please contact the Welcome Centre.

-Admissions and Waitlist
+Admissions and waitlist

 I applied to a program.
 How can I check on the status of my application?

 Applications are processed on a first qualified, first accepted basis.
 Please allow 4 to 6 weeks to hear back from the Admissions Officer after you have submitted your application and required documents (i.e. transcripts, English proficiency test results).
 If you have not received a response to your application after 6 weeks, please email firstname.lastname@example.org.

 Please note the Practical Nurse Diploma program applicants will not hear back on their eligibility until after the document submission deadline